John de Critz: Life and work as a Serjeant Painter

+De Critz and his workshop painted heraldic banners for the funeral of Anne of Denmark in 1619, which were displayed at her lying in state at Somerset House and at Westminster Abbey.
+He seems to have painted the crown and a sceptre for her funeral effigy.

 Walpole said of de Critz that "His life is to be collected rather from office-books than from his works or his reputation"; and the comparative mundanity of some of the tasks he undertook has led to a downplaying of the artistic role of the serjeant-painter.
 Art historian William Gaunt describes de Critz's role as "mainly that of a handyman".
 A Burlington Magazine editorial remarked: "A great deal of easy fun has been poked at the institution of the serjeant-painters, because these had to attend to tasks such as downright house-painting, the painting of barges and coaches, the provision of banners and streamers, and so on".

 It is not certainly known where in London de Critz had his studio, but he moved to the parish of St Martin-in-the-Fields before his death in 1642.
 He stated in his will that he had previously lived for thirty years in the parish of St Andrew, Holborn.
 George Vertue recorded there had been three rooms full of the king’s pictures at de Critz’s house in Austin-friars.
 De Critz was entered in a subsidy roll for the parish of St Sepulchre-without-Newgate in 1607 and again in 1625; and since this parish adjoins St Andrew, Holborn, he possibly had his studio in St Sepulchre.
 He died in London in 1642; the exact date is unknown.